Tuesday, September 29, 2015

 Use two lines to draw each step.

-There is a stovepipe that looks like the letter "T" coming out of the top.
+There is a stovepipe that looks like the letter "T" protruding from the top.

 FINISHING TOUCHES